PATH Investors Have Opportunity to Lead UiPath Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-29, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UiPath Inc. ("UiPath" or the "Company") (NYSE: PATH).
+LOS ANGELES, Oct.
+5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UiPath Inc. ("UiPath" or the "Company") (NYSE: PATH).

 Lead Plaintiff Deadline: November 6, 2023